-Ratepayers who own and occupy two or more separate rating units (and who do not qualify to be treated as one rating unit pursuant to Section 20 of the Local Government (Rating) Act 2002), who apply in writing, are entitled to have UAGC's reduced for qualifying properties.
-Remission
+Ratepayers who own two or more separate rating units (and who do not qualify to be treated as one rating unit pursuant to Section 20 of the LG(R)A 2002), who apply in writing, are entitled to have UAGC's reduced for qualifying properties.

-The applicant/owner must be paying at least one full UAGC of the rating units included in the subdivision.
-The remainder of the uniform charges will be remitted under this Policy.
+The applicant/owner must be paying a full UAGC for at least one of the rating units in the subdivision.
+The remainder of the UAGC's will be remitted under this part of the policy.

-Remission of rates in miscellaneous circumstances Objective
+Remission of water rates